RandomKiddo/HousePriceAI/README.md

 #### Business understanding - What does the business need?

-The realastate business that needs to set house prices would need a way to automatically determine the prices of a house based on certain characteristics.
+The real estate business that needs to set house prices would need a way to automatically determine the prices of a house based on certain characteristics.
+This model could also be used to help predict house prices as the house changes (i.e. gets renovated, other house prices change, etc.).

 #### Data understanding - What data do we have / need?
 Is it clean?

 The data we have is taken from Kaggle.
-It has sqft information, amount of rooms, square feet living area, the condition it is in, and the location it is in
+It has various sqft information, amount of rooms, condition information, and positional data (i.e. location).

 #### Data preparation - How do we organize the data for modeling?

-The plan for cleaning this data is to drop data that didn't have a price attached to it, for missing values we filled with the median since there were so few.
+The plan for cleaning this data was to drop data that didn't have a price attached to it.
+For missing values, we filled the gaps with the median since there were so few.
 Then we dropped any duplicate data values.

 #### Modeling - What modeling techniques should we apply?

-First the dataset
+With the prepared data set, we decided on a regression technique, due to a price being a predicted value, rather then us classifying houses.
+From there, we chose a `KNeighborsRegressor` model, since our data had a lot of values, and was rather complicated, so we could not assume a linear model.
+A radius regression technique was not chosen, in order to conserve time, and to reduce the risk of no points falling in a given radius, due to the amount of variables we were testing with.

 #### Evaluation - Which model best meets the business objectives?

-Something goes here that needs someone smart
+Our model with 3 nearest neighbors out-performed the other models.
+The KNN regression technique was superior, due to similar houses having similar prices in the real world.
+Although not shown in our project files, linear regression models tended to have a much worse performance and r<sup>2</sup> value (with many far below `.50` in the `.20` to `.40` range).
+Therefore, to reach the business model, our best performing AI should be selected.

 #### Deployment - How do stakeholders access the results?